hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 ![set accessibility label in storyboard - 2](/images/how-to-write-automated-ui-tests-in-ios/al-storyboard-2.jpg)

 For UITableView and UICollectionView, there won't be an **Accessibility** section available.
-I have no idea why Apple does that but we can workaround anyway:
+I have no idea why Apple does that.
+However, we can workaround anyway:

 ![set accessibility label in storyboard - uitableview](/images/how-to-write-automated-ui-tests-in-ios/al-tableview.gif)

-So basically what we do is we assign a key path that matches the **accessibilityLabel** property of UIView (UITableView inherits from UIView).
+So basically what we do is we assign a key path that matches the **accessibilityLabel** property of UITableView.
 Then at runtime, it will read value from key path and set its property accordingly.

+Another thing to note is that: for UIButton or UILabel, it has a default accessibility label which is equal to its **text** property.
+Let's say you have a button with the text *"click me"*, then its accessibility label is also *"click me"*.
+You don't need to set it again.

 2. Using code: